just-the-docs/just-the-docs/docs/ui-components/code.md

 ## Syntax highlighted code blocks

-Use Jekyll's built in syntax highlighting with Rouge for code blocks by using three backticks, followed by the language name:
+Use Jekyll's built-in syntax highlighting with Rouge for code blocks by using three backticks, followed by the language name:

 <div class="code-example" markdown="1">
 ```js